bdeckard92/dupUT/02-Lesson-Plans/02-Advanced-CSS/README.md

 ## Overview

 In this module, students will build on their foundational HTML, CSS, and Git skills as they learn advanced CSS.
-Students will learn how to use powerful layout capabilities, such as media queries and flexbox, to make webpages mobile-responsive.
-This module teaches Git workflow, including moving among branches and resolving merge conflicts.
+Students will learn how to use powerful CSS layout tools, such as media queries and flexbox, to make their webpages mobile-responsive.
+This module also teaches Git workflow, including moving among branches and resolving merge conflicts.

 In this week's virtual classes, you'll review wireframing, flexbox, responsive design, and other advanced CSS properties such as pseudo-classes and CSS variables.

-The following table lists this module's key topics and where they are taught in the asynchronous content:
+The following table maps the key topics covered in the virtual lessons to where they are taught in the asynchronous content:

 | Day | Topic             | Location |
 | --- | ----------------- | -------- |